davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-04-02-set-cmdeploymenttype-via-powershell-for-configmgr-2012.md

 The above mentioned MSDN article shows us how to DeSerialize this XML in order to do something with it.

 [Microsoft.ConfigurationManagement.ApplicationManagement.Serialization.SccmSerializer] helps us here and that’s as deep as I will go in this article.
-For more info: <a href="http://msdn.microsoft.com/en-us/library/jj154381.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://msdn.microsoft.com/en-us/library/jj154381.aspx', 'http://msdn.microsoft.com/en-us/library/jj154381.aspx']);" >http://msdn.microsoft.com/en-us/library/jj154381.aspx</a>
+For more info: [http://msdn.microsoft.com/en-us/library/jj154381.aspx](http://msdn.microsoft.com/en-us/library/jj154381.aspx)

 Now after DeSerializing the XML, we can set the DeploymentType’s properties, but beware, PLEASE test the script in your environment.
 I doubt that you can use my script without testing and planning and also a bit of tuning.